oracle-livelabs/database/heatwave-lakehouse/introduction/introduction.md

 ## About this Workshop

-MySQL HeatWave is a fully managed database service powered by the integrated HeatWave in-memory query accelerator.
-It is the only cloud database service that combines transactions, analytics, and machine learning services into one MySQL Database.
-It delivers real-time, secure analytics without the complexity, latency, and cost of ETL duplication.
+"MySQL HeatWave is a fully managed database service powered by the HeatWave in-memory query accelerator.
+It’s the only cloud service that combines transactions, real-time analytics across data warehouses and data lakes, and machine learning in one MySQL Database—without the complexity, latency, risks, and cost of ETL duplication.
+It’s available on OCI, AWS, and Azure.

-MySQL HeatWave expands to include MySQL HeatWave Lakehouse, letting users process, query, and perform analytics on hundreds of terabytes of data in object storage—in a variety of file formats, such as CSV, Parquet, and Aurora/Redshift exports.
+MySQL HeatWave includes MySQL HeatWave Lakehouse, letting users query hundreds of terabytes of data in object storage—in a variety of file formats, such as CSV, Parquet, and Aurora/Redshift export files from other databases.
 Customers can query transactional data in MySQL databases, data in various formats in object storage, or a combination of both using standard MySQL commands.
-Querying and performing analytics on the data in the database is now as fast as querying data in object storage with MySQL HeatWave Lakehouse.
+Querying data in object storage is as fast as querying data inside the database."

 To best understand the capabilities and ease of use of our managed service, we will walk you through a deployment scenario that is uniquely possible with MySQL